Voles! Voles! And more Voles! Where there is one, there are many!

 Voles are part of the natural landscape.
 Voles can cause extensive damage when they move into our turf and landscaped gardens in search of food and shelter.
 Where you live and the surrounding habitat will determine what type vole may invade your landscape.
 Below ground foraging voles tend to be more abundant at the edges of forested land than in interiors.
 Homeowners living in wooded subdivisions are surround by the native habitat of voles.
 Each year young voles venture forth from their parent's nest and burrow systems to find their own territories.
 Newly planted landscapes with succulent plants and mulch provide ideal locations for dispersing voles to establish new colonies.

 Above ground foraging voles prefer open grassy pasture-like areas as well as orchards.
 Overgrowth and heavy vegetation surrounding lawn areas are ideal ares for voles to hide and invade your property.
-See Habitat Modification to learn how to help deter them.

 Are there different kinds of voles, and which ones are most likely to damage my landscaped garden?